The CU AMSA Public Health Committee will meet Wednesdays at 9PM in 413 Hamilton Hall (Fall 2013)

 “The End of the Autism/Vaccine Debate?” (http://www.cnn.com/2010/HEALTH/09/07/p.autism.vaccine.debate/index.html)

-Please check back at this page for more upcoming events.
-If you are interested in joining the committee or pursuing a collaboration, please contact: email@example.com (Tony Zou and Grace Baek, Public Health Co-Chairs 2012-2013)
+Please check back at this page for more upcoming events!
+If you are interested in joining the committee or pursuing a collaboration, please contact: email@example.com (Sophie Jo and Nathan Yueh, Public Health Co-Chairs 2013-2014).
+Hope to see you at our meetings!

 Spring 2012 Midterm Mental Health Break collaboration with CNS Mental Health Week- See below for pictures!